Awards and Scholarships

 Student of the Year Awards

-The Northeast Regional Honors Council annually recognizes two students as Student of the Year–one from a two-year institution and one from a four-year institution.
+The Northeast Regional Honors Council annually recognizes two students as Student of the Year – one from a two-year institution and one from a four-year institution.
 The two students selected for an NRHC Student of the Year Award must have demonstrated scholastic excellence and must have made a significant impact on their honors program.
 The award recognizes academic excellence, outstanding leadership skills, socially engaged contributions, and innovations that the students have shown at their home institution.
-In addition, the winners are role models for other students in their honors programs and have demonstrated commitment that is above their peers.
-The selected students might also have worked to engage honors ideals outside their home institutions through participation in intercollegiate projects, NRHC and/or NCHC conferences, service to their communities, and more
+In addition, the winners are role models for other students in their honors programs and have demonstrated commitment that is beyond their peers.
+The selected students might also have worked to engage honors ideals outside their home institutions through participation in intercollegiate projects, NRHC and/or NCHC conferences, service to their communities, and more.

 NRHC members are encouraged to submit applications for Minority Scholarships to help cover the cost of conference-related expenses for students who are presenting at the NRHC conference.
 NRHC will award up to twenty (20) scholarships each year.
 The Scholarship will pay for the student's conference registration fee and $50 directly to the student for other conference-related expenses.